Build Your Leadership Competence

-Everyone knows how important it is to “know yourself,” yet how often do we reflect on why we do what we do?
+Everyone knows how important it is for to “know yourself,” yet how often do we reflect on why we do what we do?
 Do you really understand what drives you?
+Knowing what drives you will build your leadership skills.

 Our ideas of self are molded at a very early age.
 Parents, care givers, and teachers encourage certain behaviors that help us live in a world with our peers.
 We are encouraged to go-along, to get-along.